Tvel/VsftpdWeb/README.md

 guest_username=vsftpd
 local_root=/home/vsftpd/FTP/$USER
 user_config_dir=/etc/vsftpd/vusers --- I reccomend this to be lest as it is.
-The config part of the web interface is not made to be reconfigured. xferlog_file=/home/vsftpd/xferlog.log --- same for now
+  The config part of the web interface is not made to be reconfigured.
+  It is an easy change, just edit application\views\log\index.php line8: $myfile varriable xferlog_file=/home/vsftpd/xferlog.log --- same for now

 ---configure MYSQL
-Upload the databsde
+Upload the database

+Edit - application\config\database.php